Universities in Christchurch

 The campus boasts a number of large green spaces, befitting a university located in New Zealand's Garden City.
 The many modern buildings contrast with the nearby city centre, which is home to several examples of gorgeous architecture.
 While attending Canterbury, students have the opportunity to join clubs, including outdoors clubs, academic clubs, and many others, as well as participate in the number of festivals and events that go on in Christchurch throughout the year.

 The University of Canterbury was the first New Zealand university to earn five stars from the QS World University rankings and has maintained this prestigious status since 2011.
-The civil engineering department is ranked 19th in the world, and the School of Business and Economics is AACSB accredited.
-Canterbury is in the top 250 universities in the world and the top three in New Zealand, according to QS World University rankings.
+The civil engineering department is ranked in the top 50 in the world, and the School of Business and Economics is AACSB accredited.
+Canterbury is ranked 214 in the world and the top three in New Zealand, according to QS World University rankings for 2016-2017.

 Our programs at the University of Canterbury